Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_ProjectPlan.md

 ### Project management

-All the decisions which are related to the thesis project, including the acceptance of re-sults, are made in a steering group.
+All the decisions which are related to the thesis project, including the acceptance of results, are made in a steering group.
 After starting the meeting, the date and place of the next steering group meeting is agreed on at the previous meeting.
 The project manager sends the material which is dealt with in the meeting to the members of the steering group three weekdays before the meeting.
-A notice of a meeting is sent to all the meet-ings.
+A notice of a meeting is sent to all the meetings.
 The material of the beginning meeting is a project plan, the material of control meetings is a status report and the results that have been shown in the project plan are delivered to the final meeting.
 If the project cannot be promoted, for one reason or another, according to the one that has been designed in the project plan, the project manager convenes an extraordinary steering meeting and proposes the amendment drawn up by it.
 It contains the proposal for the updated project plan.
 The steering group decides about the changes.
 After the steering meetings, the project manager will deliver minutes within three weekdays from the meeting to the steering group.
-The pro-ject manager will be responsible for the communication between the separate parties, in other words, the interest groups of the project for the work, if anything else is not de-cided in the steering meeting.
+The project manager will be responsible for the communication between the separate parties, in other words, the interest groups of the project for the work, if anything else is not decided in the steering meeting.

 ### Methods used in the thesis project
 In order to complete the paper, a working system must be implemented.
-To test the sys-tem, real-life situations and scenarios will be created and tested.
+To test the system, real-life situations and scenarios will be created and tested.
 The information will be collected from the books and instructions, of course, some things must be modified to be compatible with the available hardware and personal needs.
 The methods are the implementation of the system, testing the project and reporting the results.

 ## Appendix 1 Pictures of the project’s current state